Substantive danger (or, why I took the bumper stickers off my car)

 So not too long ago I did something that, frankly, I was a little ashamed of.
 I took the politician magnets off my car.

-“And furthermore,” continued the voice in my head, “I’m such an intelligent, compassionate, well-respected individual that when people see my ‘Spinner For Leader’ bumper sticker, they’ll know that Candidate Spinner is worth voting for, and they’ll rethink whatever other, less enlightened vote they had intended on casting.”
+“And furthermore,” continued the voice in my head, “I’m such an intelligent, compassionate, well-respected individual that when people see my ‘Spinnet For Leader’ bumper sticker, they’ll know that Candidate Spinnet is worth voting for, and they’ll rethink whatever other, less enlightened vote they had intended on casting.”

 In other words, I had created a narrative in which anyone whose gaze fell upon the rear panel of my vehicle would be compelled to embrace the ideals of progressive theology, eradicate income inequality, eschew racism….
 You know, before the light turned.